Venture Philly Group | Philadelphia Realtors

 Meticulously maintained and thoughtfully updated, the mansion has been transformed into a collection of one-of-a-kind residences while retaining its original elegance.
 The current layout includes an expansive owner’s suite on the first floor, offering 2–3 bedrooms, 2 bathrooms, and 2 kitchens.
 A finished basement adds even more space with an additional bedroom, bathroom, and kitchen—perfect for guests or extended living.

-Steps from Fairmount’s beloved restaurants, shops, and cultural institutions—including The Philadelphia Museum of Art, Kelly Drive, and Eastern State Penitentiary.
+Located in one of the most walkable neighborhoods in Philadelphia, steps from Fairmount’s beloved restaurants, shops, and cultural institutions—including The Philadelphia Museum of Art, Kelly Drive, and Eastern State Penitentiary.
 Whole Foods, Target, Wine & Spirits, and public transit are all nearby, along with easy access to I-676, I-76, and the Community College of Philadelphia.
+It’s incredible that you can own a historic home in Philadelphia with this level of craftsmanship and architectural rarity.

 Art Deco-style Addition of the Former Blacksmith's Shop